 Gasoline and motor fuels are sold by volume in gallons or liters.
 The price you pay for gasoline will depend on the octane level, the amount you buy, and any discounts offered.

 Fuel prices can change several times every day.
-Service Stations are required to update price changes at all locations prices are posted.
+Service Stations are required to update price changes at all locations where prices are posted.
 The octane rating and price per gallon must be clearly marked on each pump.
 Make certain the nozzle that is being used is the correct one.
 Be sure the pump is set to zero before pumping begins, and the price being charged is the lowest price qualified for.